create-xiaoyu/KJSutils/README/README_en_US.md

 # KJSutils (KubeJS Integration)

-This mod extends the functionality of KubeJS by adding **two new features** (for a total of three methods).
+This mod extends the functionality of KubeJS by adding **four new features** (for a total of ten methods).

 ---